 To apply for your licence reinstatement within the two-year period since it expired, your brokerage must initiate your application.
 A reinstatement application will be sent to you via email.

-The fee for reinstating your mortgage broker licence is $941.
+The fee for reinstating your mortgage broker licence is $983.
 The fee will be prorated based on the month in which your reinstatement application is submitted.
-For more information on fees, please review FSRA's Fee Rule [PDF].
+For more information on fees, please review FSRA's Fee Rule.

-Ready to requalify as a new agent (more than two years)?
+Ready to requalify as a new agent level 1 (more than two years)?

-If your mortgage broker licence expired more than two years ago, you must apply as a new mortgage agent.
-Before you apply, you must complete a mortgage agent course within 24 months of this application.
+If your mortgage broker licence expired more than two years ago, you must apply as a new mortgage agent level 1.
+Before you apply, you must complete a FSRA-approved mortgage agent level 1 education program within 24 months of this application.
 Your brokerage must initiate your application.

-You can apply for a mortgage broker licence, after being licensed as a mortgage agent for at least 24 months during the 36-month period before your application.
-There are no exceptions to these rules.
+As of April 1, 2023, you can apply for a mortgage broker licence after being licensed as a mortgage agent for at least 36 months: